corani/go-riscv/README.md

 ## Setup

 1. Install the riscv gnu toolchain from github.com/riscv/riscv-gnu-toolchain, follow the instructions for installing Newlib.
 2. Clone and build github.com/riscv/riscv-tests under this repository

 ## Disassembler

+Disassembles rv32i with zifenci and zicsr extensions.

 ```bash
 ./build.sh